Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: Introduction

 Obviously, the condition that $G$ is regular is necessary.
 The robust expansion property can be viewed as a natural strengthening of this property: Indeed, suppose that $\nu^{1/4}\le \tau\le \alpha$ and $|S|\ge \tau n$.
 Counting the edges from $S$ to its $\nu$-robust outneighbourhood shows that condition (i) already forces the $\nu$-robust outneighbourhood of $S$ to have size at least $(1-\sqrt{\nu})|S|$. \COMMENT{$r(1-\sqrt{\nu})|S| \le r|S| -\nu n^2\le e(S,RN(S)) \le r|RN(S)|$ since $r\sqrt{\nu}|S|\ge \alpha \sqrt{\nu}|S|n\ge \nu n^2$ (the latter inequality holds since $|S|\ge \tau n\ge \sqrt{\nu}n/\alpha$ as $\sqrt{\nu}\le \tau^2\le \tau\alpha$)} Condition (ii) then ensures (amongst others) that $G$ is highly connected, which is obviously also necessary.

-The following result of Osthus and Staden~\cite{OS} gives an approximate version of Theorem~\ref{decomp} and will be used in its proof. \begin{theorem} For every $ \alpha >0$ there exist $\nu_0,\tau>0$ such that for all $\nu\le \nu_0$ and $\eta>0$ there exists $n_0=n_0 (\alpha,\nu,\tau,\eta)$ for which the following holds.
+The following result of Osthus and Staden~\cite{OS} gives an approximate version of Theorem~\ref{decomp} and will be used in its proof. \begin{theorem} For every $ \alpha >0$ there exists $\tau>0$ such that for all $\nu,\eta>0$ there exists $n_0=n_0 (\alpha,\nu,\tau,\eta)$ for which the following holds.
 Suppose that \begin{itemize} \item[{\rm (i)}] $G$ is an $r$-regular digraph on $n \ge n_0$ vertices, where $r\ge \alpha n$; \item[{\rm (ii)}] $G$ is a robust $(\nu,\tau)$-outexpander. \end{itemize} Then $G$ contains at least $(1 -\eta)r$ edge-disjoint Hamilton cycles.
 Moreover, this set of Hamilton cycles can be found in time polynomial in $n$. \end{theorem} Note that Theorem~\ref{approxdecomp} is a generalization of the approximate version of Theorem~\ref{orientcor} proved in~\cite{KOTkelly} (which was already mentioned at the end of the previous subsection).
 The approach in~\cite{KOTkelly} is not algorithmic though.
 If we replace the use of Theorem~\ref{approxdecomp} in our main proof by the result in~\cite{KOTkelly}, this yields exactly Theorem~\ref{orientcor} (but not its algorithmic version).
 However, this would not result in a shorter proof of Theorem~\ref{decomp}.
-Indeed, none of the steps in our proof become significantly simpler if we consider dense oriented graphs or even tournaments rather than robust outexpanders.